moakilodash/desktop-app/README.md

 ## Security Considerations 🔒

 - **Node Availability**: Keep your node online to ensure consistent Lightning functionality.
-- **No API Authentication Yet**: Avoid exposing the node’s API to untrusted networks.
+- **No API Authentication Yet**: Avoid exposing the node's API to untrusted networks.
 - **Alpha Software**: This is alpha software; do not risk real funds or large amounts on mainnet.

 ## Roadmap 🛣️